Overview of web accessibility regulations in the world

 The Web Content Accessibility Guidelines (WCAG), developed by the World Wide Web Consortium (W3C), are standards for making the web accessible to all.

-In version 2.1, the WCAG guidelines help make the Internet more inclusive and accessible to people with disabilities compatible with the development of new technologies.
+In the latest version 2.2, the WCAG guidelines help make the Internet more inclusive and accessible to people with disabilities compatible with the development of new technologies.

 WCAGs have become an industry standard for accessibility testing, forming the basis for most Web accessibility standards and guidelines worldwide.